R000123/PORTAFOLIO-PORTFOLIO/Reporte de valoración Volcan/README_Volcan.md

 ## 🇬🇧 English

 ### What is this project about?
 Team-based corporate valuation of **Volcán Compañía Minera S.A.A.**, one of Peru's leading zinc, silver, and lead mining companies.
-The project was developed as part of the **Corporate Finance (MFVE)** course and earned **2nd place** in the final evaluation.
+The project was developed as part of the **Financial Modeling and Business Valuation (MFVE)** course and earned **2nd place** in the final evaluation.

 ### Methodology
 The valuation was built using a **Discounted Cash Flow (DCF)** model — the most widely used method in corporate finance — combined with analysis of the company's financial statements and sector context.